-Database administration is a vast domain that governs and maintains how data works and flows through an organisation.
+Database administration is a vast domain that governs and maintains how data works and flows through an organization.
 Specialist professionals called database administrators are responsible for maintaining and managing data across the enterprise and ensuring maximum efficiency of the database management system.
-With a growing number of organisations migrating to the cloud, there is an increasing demand for a cloud BDA along with tier DBAs to support the system.
+With a growing number of organizations migrating to the cloud, there is an increasing demand for a cloud BDA along with tier DBAs to support the system.
 In this article, we are going to all about What is Database Administration.

 Our SQL Server DBA Online Course is meticulously designed for beginners and professionals who wanted to start/empower their skillset on SQL Server Database Administration

 What is Database Administration?